The Border Collie as a Pet

 To achieve these standards of control requires a great deal of time and work from the dog and from the handler.

-The dog will always be willing to work at it - will you?
+It requires effort and adapting lifestyle to accommodate the dog - the dog will be willing to work at it - will you?

 Any other relationship would be unfair to the dog.